 - Deafness - permanent and irreversible

-- The specified countries for HIV infection are Australia, Canada, Channel Islands, a European Union country, the Isle of Man, Japan, New Zealand and USA.
+- The specified countries for HIV infection are European Union, the Channel Islands or the Isle of Man, USA, Australia, New Zealand, Japan, Hong Kong or Canada.

 - The eligible occupations for HIV infection caught at work are emergency services (police, fire and ambulance), medical profession including administrators, cleaners, dentists, doctors, nurses and porters, and armed forces